Recollections: A Long Walk

 Within thirty minutes, Zejlko had come to claim me and I was installed in the guest room of an apartment that was essentially a part of the city wall.

-Dubrovnik was like another world.
+Dubrovnik was like another world to me.
 A perfect walled city almost surrounded by water so blue it looked fake.
-Libertas was (and is) Dubrovnik’s summer arts festival, and despite my temporal nonchalance (or maybe because of it) I was there for the heart of it.
+Libertas was (and is) Dubrovnik’s summer arts festival, and despite my temporal nonchalance (or maybe because of it) I was there for the most active part.
 I saw world-famous pianists, performances of folkloric dances, ballet, Macbeth on the ramparts (in Croatian), orchestras, jazz, and more.
-At the end of the week, Cousin Maria and her son Niko, were taking the ferry to Zuljana, and it was suggested I join them.
+At the end of the week, Cousin Maria and her son Niko, took the ferry to Zuljana, and I tagged along.

 Zuljana is on the coast, and has a little artificial harbor that was provided by the Austrians.
-The ferry slid through the inlet, a group of people excitedly waved, and I was welcomed back to the homeland.
+The ferry slipped through the inlet, a group of people waved excitedly, and I was welcomed back to the homeland.

-To be honest, memories of my two trips to Dubrovnik and Zuljana tend to conflate, as do memories of my trips to Gaic and Ravno.
-What I am clear about on the first trip is visiting Pozerina with cousins Pero and Navenka and seeing the houses my grandparents grew up in, by then abandoned and in ruin.
+Memories of my two trips to Dubrovnik and Zuljana tend to conflate, as do memories of my trips to Gaic and Ravno.
+It was on the first trip that I hiked up to Pozerina with cousins Pero and Navenka to look at the houses my grandparents grew up in, by then abandoned and in ruin.
 On the second floor of my grandfather’s house I found a box, almost the only thing in the room, and inside the box were postcards and letters.
 Two of those letters were from my grandfather, but only the envelopes had survived.
 My grandmother’s house no longer had a second floor.
 The cistern was overgrown with blackberries, and mosquitoes were rampant.

-I had taken Russian in high school, all four years, with the hope that it would help me learn Croatian.
-Grandma Zarko died a year into that experiment, and though my folks both spoke fluently, it was awkward trying to speak at home.
+I had taken Russian in high school, all four years, in the hope that it would help me learn Croatian.
+Grandma Zarko died a year into that experiment so we never got to try it out, and though my folks both spoke Croatian fluently, it was awkward trying to speak at home.
 In Zuljana, I began to pick it up, but it was all about the dictionary, and conversations – if you could call them that – were painful for everyone.

-Still, when a group of Czech tourists befriended my cousins, they could often not quite understand one another even though the two languages were close, but somehow I could understand both and became an imperfect, and totally thrilled, translator.
-It was one night on the pier passing around a bottle of local sweet vermouth that I cracked my first joke in a foreign language.
-Someone made note of the full moon, and riding on the US moon landing of a few summers prior, I informed them that moonlight was now subject to an American tax.
+Still, when a group of Czech tourists befriended my cousins, they could often not understand one another even though the two languages were close.
+But somehow I could understand both so I became their imperfect, and totally thrilled, translator.
+Then one night on the pier while we passed around a bottle of homemade sweet vermouth I cracked my first joke in a foreign language.
+Someone made note of the full moon, and riding on the lunar landing of a few summers prior, I declared that moonlight was now subject to an American tax.
 Okay, not exactly Mel Brooks, but they laughed.

-Pero and his dad, Marko, were busy that summer with blasting caps slowly carving out a cistern from the granite outcrop their house was built on.
-They would spend an hour drilling a hole by hand, place the explosive, pack it, stretch the fuse, light it, take cover, and… boof.
+Pero and his dad, Marko, were busy that summer coaxing a cistern from the granite outcrop their house was built on.
+They would spend an hour drilling a hole by hand, place the explosive, pack it, stretch the fuse, light it, take cover, and… boof!.
 Not “boom”, boof.
-The charge would blow a toaster-sized section of rock into a loose amalgam which Pero and Marko would clear out with pickaxes.
-The two weeks I was there saw an increase in volume for the cistern of about the size of a carry-on bag.
+The charge would blow a toaster-sized section of rock into a loose amalgam which Pero and Marko cleared out with pickaxes.
+Those two weeks saw the cistern grow to about the size of a steamer trunk.
 No one was perturbed by this timeline.
 It was the way it was.

 And all that while, Veronika, Pero’s mother, carried five liter jugs of water down from a well high enough on the mountain that the water wasn’t brackish from infiltration of the sea.
 It was still slightly too mineral for good dental health, however, and was used mainly for cooking and washing.
 Water and rock shaped their lives.